DISTRICT GOVERNOR 2019-20

-Gary, while serving 4 years with the Salvation Army medical brigade to Honduras recognized that most of the illnesess were water borne and the doctors were treating the symptom, not the root cause, polutted water.
-He has subseqnently led two Rotary teams to Honduras addressing water/sanitation issues.
+Gary, while serving 4 years with the Salvation Army medical brigade to Honduras recognized that most of the illnesses were water borne and the doctors were treating the symptom, not the root cause, polluted water.
+He has subsequently led two Rotary teams to Honduras addressing water/sanitation issues.

 Gary serves as the Foundation Chair for the Short North Rotary Club.
-He was recoginized by the Short North Rotary Club as Rotarian of the year 2006 – 2007 and was again recoginized by his club with the Service Above Self award for 2008 – 2009, and was instrumental in the club becoming 100% PHF
+He was recognized by the Short North Rotary Club as Rotarian of the year 2006 – 2007 and was again recognized by his club with the Service Above Self award for 2008 – 2009, and was instrumental in the club becoming 100% PHF

 Gary has traveled across the District promoting Matching Grants and raising awareness of the need for clean water and basic sanitation.
 He has encouraged clubs to partner together with other Districts on matching grant projects.

 Gary has served as presenter at the annual Foundation seminar, the District Assembly and other District functions.
 He was one of the founding members of the Water and Sanitation Rotarian Action Group (WASRAG).
 He was awarded the “Citation For Meritorious Service” from The Rotary Foundation of Rotary International, in April 2010.